Birmingham Panthers (netball)

+stylistic shapes curves and hidden elements such as an iridescent pattern that resembled the rosettes often unseen on a panther's shiny black coat.
+Scott and Bennett collaborated to combine their concepts to create the striking electric blue debut kit for the Birmingham Panthers.

 History

 The franchise was announced in 2024, alongside Nottingham Forest netball, as a new team for the relaunched Netball Superleague.
 Severn Stars, based in Worcester, which had been a member of the league since 2017 was disbanded the same year with Jo Trip the former Stars coach announced as Panthers head coach.

 In 2025 Knighthead Capital Management, a US asset management firm, which owns Birmingham City F.C. announced its investment in the team.

 Home venues

 Panthers home venues for 2025 are the BP Pulse Live Arena; Utilita Arena Birmingham; Coventry Skydome and University of Worcester Arena.